ashley-ferreira/ashley-ferreira.github.io/_portfolio/portfolio-1.md

 ## TL;DR

-Masking images and making a model reconstruct the missing pixels is a meaningful task to get a deep learning model to learn some fundamental patterns in astronomy data.
+Masking images and making a Machine Learning (ML) model reconstruct the missing pixels is a meaningful task to get a model to learn cetain fundamental patterns in astronomy data.

 ## Built With